Review of Kokuhō (2025)

 The theatrical performances seem to be meditations on art.
 Outside of those performances, the acting is already stylized, to the point that sound effects are added to a nose bleed.
 Inside, a film score is sometimes added to the gorgeous sounds of a full kabuki choir and orchestra, and minor visual effects to the image.
 It’s artifice on top of artifice, as befits all surviving types of traditional Japanese theatre.

 Kikuo is driven by his love of the art.
-That love is honed to a paranoid point, starting with a word from the dastardly Takeno, a minor but consistently returning character played by Miura Takahiro.
+That love is honed to a paranoid point, starting with a word from the dastardly Takeno, a minor but ever-present character played by Miura Takahiro.
 Takahiro is scene-stealingly funny in that role, which I think is unintentional.
 Everyone is completely straight-faced around this contemptuos corporate manager who becomes a patron of kabuki because, I think, his boss—played chin out by Shimada Kyūsaku—is into it and it’s something the rich were expected to do in the 1970s.